soumik12345/Hemm/README.md

 Hemm is a library for performing comprehensive benchmark of text-to-image diffusion models on image quality and prompt comprehension integrated with [Weights & Biases](https://wandb.ai/site) and [Weave](https://wandb.github.io/weave/).
 Hemm is inspired by [Holistic Evaluation of Text-To-Image Models](https://crfm.stanford.edu/helm/heim/v1.0.0/).

+> [!IMPORTANT]
+> The ownership of Hemm has been turned over to the [Weights & Biases](https://github.com/wandb) organization.
+All development will henceforth continue on https://github.com/wandb/Hemm and docs will be visible on https://wandb.github.io/Hemm/ and https://github.com/soumik12345/Hemm is hereby archived.

 ## Installation

 ```shell